JaimeNufio/Playlist-Organizer/readme.md

 The tool also offers features for learning about the artists of your currently playing song, as well as features for discovering new music!

-*Built responsive with Mobile Devices in mind!!*
+*Built responsive with Mobile Devices in mind*

 # Demo:
 https://www.youtube.com/watch?v=Fj94QewlquA